A classic Spaghetti and Meatballs recipe adapted from the fabulous Lidia Matticchio Bastianich.

 - Cooking in batches, add meatballs into the skillet without crowding.
 Fry each batch for about 6 minutes, turning to brown all sides of each meatball.
 Adjust heat to prevent over-browning.
 Place browned meatballs on paper towel lined surface.

-- Once all meatballs are browned, add to sauce, gently stirring to coat meatballs with sauce.
-Cook for about 30 minutes until meatballs are cooked through (no pink remaining in center).
+- Once all meatballs are browned, add to prepared sauce, gently stirring to coat meatballs with sauce.
+Continue to cook for about 30 minutes until meatballs are cooked through (no pink remaining in center).

 - Cook spaghetti or preferred pasta according to package directions.
 Drain pasta and serve topped with sauce and meatballs.